 4. What connects you both?
 Think beyond terms of how you met and consider the activities and interests that you have in common.

 5. What’re the person’s three favorite stores?
 Gaining insight into a giftee’s established sense of style for personal or home decor items is a great way to get ideas.
-Often, these stores will have online gift catalogs that are meant to appeal to their biggest fans and offer safe bets for gift givers.
+Often, these types of stores will have online gift catalogs meant to appeal to their biggest fans and offer safe bets for gift givers.

 Still Need Help Thinking of a Gift?
 Take Them at Their Word

 Lisa’s final question is the one she considers most important: Have they already told you what they want?
 If so, your best bet is to get it for them—it shows that you listened and remembered.

 And, if not, it’s completely okay to just go ahead and ask.

 However, sometimes those we are shopping for, give hints that aren’t so clear.
 Here’s Lisa’s insight on some common responses to the question of “What would you like for Christmas?”: